 Q: Can my student take college courses while enrolled in Horizon?

 A: Yes, however your student must meet specific requirements and work with our Guidance Counselors.

 Q: Is Career and Technical Education courses (formally called ROP) available at Horizon?

 Q: Can my student work while attending Horizon?

-A: Yes, your student can work if they are eligible for a work permit and making satisfactory academic progress.
-See your teacher for details.
+A: Yes, your student can work if they are eligible for a work permit and continuing to make satisfactory academic progress.
+See your Guidance Counselor for details.

 Q: My student is concerned about missing his/her high school PROM.
 Does Horizon offer a PROM?